Parañaque National High School: Gerry Lumaban era (July 2018-September 2026)

 In May 2023, it was announced that Quisumbing North building and Marquez building are both slated for demolition in order to construct a new school building.
 The proposed school building has 60 rooms and is a 10-story building inspired by Gabaldon school building architecture.

 In school year 2023-2024, the number of students of the school ballooned from the previously approximately 17,000 students during the last school year to approximately 18,500.
 This makes the school one of the largest in the country in terms of population.

 The school added another Junior High School program, the Special Program for Foreign Language and Journalism (SPFLJ) the following year.
 Like the STE Program, a specialized exam is needed before entering the new program.

 In school year 2025-2026, the Senior High School program was reformed for the first time through the Strengthened Senior High School Program.
 Strands (i.e. STEM, HUMSS, ABM) were removed across 800 schools, including PNHS-Main for grade 11 students.
 In lieu of the strand system, two main tracks: Academic and Technical Professional (TechPro) are offered, with 17 different pathways (groups of subjects that a student may choose), and these pathways are categorized as Pure Academic, Pure TechPro, or Academic With Doorway (a hybrid of the two aforementioned systems).
 Aside from that, the new Senior High School program eased the academic workload of students by reducing the number of core subjects but increasing the number of electives, allowing students to explore different subjects.
 Grade 12 students during that school year are unaffected by the curricular reforms.

+As part of the division-wide reshuffling of school principals across Parañaque, Lumaban stepped down from his position as school principal, to be succeeded by Eduardo M. Taguiam.